10 Questions about Trade Show Labor

 #8.
 What do I do if I don’t like an individual on my crew?

-Any exhibitor or display supervisor that has a concern with a member of their crew can request a change from their contractor.
+It happens.
+Because General Service Contractors (GSCs) and EACs hire from a broad pool, you occasionally get a worker who is unfamiliar with your specific system or simply has a toxic attitude.
+Any exhibitor or display supervisor who has a concern with a member of their crew can request a change from their contractor.
 Change requests should be made with the appropriate supervisor.

 #9.
 What work can my shop supervisor do in a union venue?